grapestone5321/Stanford-CS229_Machine_Learning/README.md

 https://www.youtube.com/view_play_list?p=A89DCFA6ADACE599

+Lecture by Professor Andrew Ng for Machine Learning (CS 229) in the Stanford Computer Science department.

+Professor Ng provides an overview of the course in this introductory meeting.

 This course (CS229) --  taught by Professor Andrew Ng -- provides a broad introduction to machine learning and statistical pattern recognition.